dec1costello/Golf/TOUR_Championship_2011/README.md

 ### Model Selection

-Although the training data is discrete, because we want a contious predictions I had to choose between regression models.
-I used Lazy Predict to intially gauge. then I tune the top 5 with [Optuna](https://optuna.org/)
+While the training data is discrete, for continuous predictions, I faced the task of selecting between regression models.
+Initially, I employed [Lazy Predict](https://lazypredict.readthedocs.io/en/latest/) to assess various model options comprehensively.
+Subsequently, I fine-tuned each model's hyperparameters using [Optuna](https://optuna.org/) for enhanced performance.

 #### Key Insights

 * The GradientBoostingRegressor and HistGradientBoostingRegressor models preformed the best
-* If I were to have to constantly retrain the model I would avoid the MLPRegressor as it has a long train time
+* If I were to have to constantly retrain the model I would avoid the MLPRegressor as it takes forever

 | Model  | Adjusted R-Squared | R-Squared	| RMSE | Time Taken |
 |------------|------|------------|------|------|